This statement was produced on 24th May 2018 and updated on 22nd November 2021.

 Basis and consent

-By signing up to Maestrano, you are entering into an agreement which gives us a legitimate basis to process your data, in line with GDPR requirements.
-In order for you to benefit fully from the Services provided by Maestrano, we will need to process some of your data.
+By signing up to Cordel, you are entering into an agreement which gives us a legitimate basis to process your data, in line with GDPR requirements.
+In order for you to benefit fully from the services provided by Cordel, we will need to process some of your data.

 Under GDPR you have the right to see a full copy of any data we hold about you, and also the right to request that it is fully deleted from our system (although we may be required to keep some records to ensure that you are not contacted in future, or to comply with any legal obligations).